 A walk along the beach is a treat for all the senses.
 You feel the sun on your face, the wind in your hair, and the sand between your toes.
 Far out to sea, you see a beautiful landscape that seems almost endless.
 You can hear the waves crashing, and you can smell the scent of the ocean so strongly you can almost taste it.
-The scent of the sea is a unique blend of marine plants, aquatic life and salty water.
+The scent of the sea is a unique blend of marine plants, aquatic life, and salty water.

-Simply inhaling this unique scent can leave you feeling more relaxed.
+Simply breathing this unique scent can leave you feeling more relaxed.
 If you are missing the relaxing feeling you get from ocean air, try breathing in Ocean MONQ.
 This unique blend of essential oils recreates the feeling of the ocean breeze.

 Why is the ocean salty?
 When you think about all the different sources of water – ponds, lakes, rivers, streams – almost all of them are freshwater.
 What makes the ocean different?